Core Idea

 - Data-Lake - Centralized raw data repository that data mesh decentralizes into domain-owned products

-- Data-Warehouse - Centralized analytical repository with ETL transformation that data mesh distributes across domains
+- Data-Warehouse - Centralized analytical repository that data mesh distributes across domains

 - Bounded-Context - DDD pattern defining semantic boundaries that inform data mesh domain decomposition